truenas/documentation/content/SCALE/SCALETutorials/Apps/AppSecurity/CloudflareTunnel.md

 The [Nextcloud documentation](https://docs.nextcloud.com/server/latest/admin_manual/configuration_server/reverse_proxy_configuration.html) provides information on running Nextcloud behind a reverse proxy.
 Depending on the reverse proxy and its configuration, these settings may vary.
-For example if you don't use a subdomain, but a path like *example.com/nextcloud*.
+For example, if you don't use a subdomain, but a path like *example.com/nextcloud*.

 If you want to access your application via subdomain (shown in this guide) two environment variables must be set in the Nextcloud application: [overwrite.cli.url](https://docs.nextcloud.com/server/latest/admin_manual/configuration_server/config_sample_php_parameters.html#overwrite-cli-url) and [overwritehost](https://docs.nextcloud.com/server/latest/admin_manual/configuration_server/config_sample_php_parameters.html#overwritehost).